dylandru/BaseballCV/docs/datasets/index.md

     mode="legacy"
 )

-# Auto-annotate using existing model w/ Autodistill
+# Auto-annotate using Autodistill and natural language
-ontology = { "a mitt worn by a baseball player for catching a baseball": "glove" }
+ontology = {
+    "a mitt worn by a baseball player for catching a baseball": "glove", "a baseball in flight": "baseball",
+    "the white pentagon-shaped home plate on a baseball field": "homeplate" }

 data_tools.automated_annotation(
     model_type="detection",
     image_dir="custom_dataset",